-Hotdogger vs. Notdogger: How Kraft kidnapped the farmers’ daughter and how they won her back
+How Kraft Foods kidnapped the farmers’ daughter and how they won her back

-I could blame it on the red and yellow whistle and the sappy jingle that promised universal love.
-I could blame it on Lunchables, that brilliant enabler Alex grew up on in school.
-I could blame it on myself, that I chose to work at the bottom of the food chain instead of the top.
+I could blame our loss on that red plastic whistle and the sappy jingle that promised universal love.
+Or Lunchables, that brilliant enabler our daughter grew up on in school.
+Or myself, for choosing to work at the bottom of the food supply chain instead of the top.

 “I’ve got a little present for everyone,” Alex announced before dinner.

 Twenty of us had gathered at my brother-in-law’s upscale Austin home for this annual confluence of family, food and gifts.
 A Turducken was roasting in the oven while our homegrown kale chips competed with processed snacks.
 One couple had just returned from China.
 Another had recently sailed up the East Coast.
 But it was Alex’s travels through the Mid-West that stole the show.
-Standing beside the large-as-life flat screen TV, she selected a You Tube video from the menu and there it was again, my inescapable nemesis, that ketchup-colored Trojan Horse on wheels, was center stage, sweetening the mouths and memories of its childhood converts.
+Standing beside the large-as-life flat screen TV, she selected a You Tube video from the menu.
+Once again, my inescapable nemesis, that ketchup-colored Trojan Horse on wheels, was center stage, sweetening the mouths and memories of its childhood converts.

 Everyone, it seems, has wanted to be an Oscar Mayer Wiener.